-During 1st decade the average precipitation was increased by 60 mm, followed by a decrease of 76 and 40 mm during second and third decade.
+During 1st decade the total annual precipitation was increased by 60 mm, followed by a decrease of 76 and 40 mm during second and third decade.
 A decreasing trend in precipitation of September, October and November and increasing in January and February from 1984 to 2013 can be observed in the above exhibit.
-The exhibit below shows an average decrease of 8 mm in precipitation for a recorded period of thirty years.
+The exhibit below shows an average decrease of 5.7 mm in precipitation for a recorded period of thirty years.
+Figure 60: Average Precipitation of Five Weather Stations